Rampal (spiritual leader): Murder conviction

-Teachings
+In August 2025, the Punjab and Haryana High Court suspended his life sentence, citing "debatable medical evidence, his age, and the lack of support from the deceased's family."

+Claims and beliefs

-Rampal and his followers claim that he is an incarnation of Kabir, a 15th century Indian mystical poet, who is also considered to be the supreme god.
+Rampal and his followers claim that he is an incarnation of Kabir, a 15th-century Indian mystical poet, who is also considered to be the supreme God.
 He claims that all the major religious scriptures — including the Vedas, Gita, Quran, Bible and Guru Granth Sahib — name Kabir as the supreme god.
 Rampal claims to be the initiator of the thirteenth Kabir Panth, which he claims will transform earth into heaven and bring the golden era with his knowledge and worship.
 He also claims that after coming into contact with him, thousands had their chronic illnesses cured and families regained their fortunes.
 He takes guarantee to salvage his disciples to Satlok and ending all their sufferings if they followed all the rules of worship laid down by him.

 Rampal preaches against temple visits, dowry, idol worship, unnecessary donations, untouchability, adultery, and "vulgar singing and dancing."
 He is strictly against the consumption of meat, tobacco, and alcohol as he says that it incurs great sin and causes immense suffering in next lives.

 On Rampal's website, those who are hostile to him and his followers along with those who turned away from him are labeled as "traitors."
 The website claims that those who approach a traitor of the guru "will go to hell" in this and future lives.